rsdoiel/antenna/journalism.md

 date: 2024-10-22, from: The Daily Bruin (UCLA Student Newspaper)

 <em>This post was updated Oct.
-22 at 3:16 p.m.</em>
+23 at 12:03 a.m.</em>
-UCPD police officers detained a person with spray paint cans outside Royce Hall Tuesday afternoon.
+UCPD police officers detained a person with spray paint cans outside Royce Hall on Tuesday afternoon.
 Around 12:35 p.m., the officers handcuffed someone wearing a red dress.

 <br>